AndyMars8/RyzenMobileLimiter/README.md

 If you wish for these values to persist, keep the daemon running.
 ## Installation
 ### Linux
-After following the setup instructions above, Ryzen Mobile Limiter can be installed by copying the following files to their respective directories in the root file system:
+After following the setup instructions above, Ryzen Mobile Limiter can be installed by copying the following files/directories to their respective directories in the root file system:

     sudo cp ryzenm-limit /usr/local/bin/
     sudo cp -r src/ /usr/local/src/ryzenm-limit/